ufmg-smite/carcara/README.md

-# Alethe Proof Checker
+# Carcará

-The Alethe Proof Checker is a checker for SMT proofs in the Alethe format.
+Carcará is a proof checker and elaborator for SMT proofs in the Alethe format.

 ### Building and running